Marbled polecat: Taxonomy

 The oldest scientific description of a marbled polecat was published in 1770, when Baltic German naturalist Johann Anton Güldenstädt reported the species living in the steppes of the lower Don River area in what is now Rostov Oblast, Russia.
 Believing it to be a member of the genus Mustela, he named this species Mustela peregusna.
 The specific name comes from perehuznya (перегузня), which is Ukrainian for "polecat".
 The following year, German zoologist Peter Simon Pallas studied a variant of marbled polecat found along the Volga River in southern Russia and named it Mustela sarmatica, believing it to be a new species.
 In 1884, German ornithologist August Wilhelm Heinrich Blasius analysed specimens attributed to M. sarmatica and determined that the species belonged in a separate subgenus from other mustelids based on the structure of its skull and teeth.
 He therefore erected the subgenus Vormela, and renamed the species as Vormela sarmatica.
 The name Vormela is derived from the German word Würmlein, which means "little worm".

 After analysing more specimens of marbled polecats collected across the Russian Empire, Russian zoologist Konstantin Satunin declared in 1910 that because the species named as V. sarmatica differed significantly from other mustelids, it should be placed into a new genus.
 Satunin therefore elevated Vormela from subgenus to genus level.
-In addition, he named two new species and attributed them to this genus; Vormela koshewnikowi was established based a specimen collected from Ashabad, while Vormela tedshenika was named from a specimen found in Tedzhen.
+In addition, he named two new species and attributed them to this genus; Vormela koshewnikowi was established based on a specimen collected from Ashabad, while Vormela tedshenika was named from a specimen found in Tedzhen.
 Both locations were part of Russian Turkestan at the time.
 Later that year, American zoologist Gerrit Smith Miller Jr. became the first to refer to the species named Mustela peregusna by Güldenstädt as a member of Vormela, addressing it as Vormela peregusna.
 In addition, Miller established an additional species of marbled polecat based on skins collected from the Ordos Desert of China by the natives of the area, and gave his new species the name Vormela negans.

 In 1936, British zoologist Reginald Innes Pocock determined after studying specimens in the British Museum that only one species of marbled polecat exists.
 He concluded that all the different morphs which have been named as separate species are actually intergrading local races, and that this species does indeed belong to a separate genus from other living mustelids.
 Because peregusna is the oldest specific name to have been assigned to a marbled polecat, Vormela peregusna became the valid name of the species, and all the other Vormela species which had been established became junior synonyms of it.